-EU Directives implemented by statute will remain part of UK law unless changed by further UK statute.
-Directly effective EU laws, such as EU Regulations, will need to be preserved by the UK Parliament, which will in theory have freedom to make changes.
+The UK Government has indicated that it will freeze into UK law the EU legislation in force at the point of the UK's exit to ensure continuity, but may choose to amend such law in due course.
 This freedom will be limited to a greater or lesser extent depending on which model of EU interaction is adopted and the strength of the UK's negotiating position (which will be weaker if Scotland and Northern Ireland break away, as they have threatened to do).
 Similarly, UK courts may continue to have some regard to decisions of the CJEU, and adopt its purposive approach to interpreting legislation, in relation to laws with an EU origin.

 This article seeks to clarify how the UK's tax framework might change when Brexit occurs, and what steps businesses can take now to mitigate risks and capitalise on gains.

 VAT is chargeable on most goods and service supplies within the EU.
 The law is fairly harmonised, although member states have a degree of discretion over rates and collection methods.
 Furthermore, the UK has been granted derogations allowing the zero-rating of certain classes of goods.
 Customs duties on imports into the single market are also harmonised, and EU law prevents taxes being levied on the raising of capital.
 Indeed, a past attempt to impose a stamp duty charge on certain share issues in the UK was ruled contrary to EU law.